The Securities and Exchange Commission

 - supervising ‘individuals working on audits’; and

-Most recently, the SEC has turned its attention toward enforcement actions involving cybersecurity issues.
-These actions have used monitors as a remedy where the companies that are the subject of security breaches do not have adequate data security policies.
+The SEC has turned its attention more recently towards enforcement actions involving cybersecurity issues.
+These actions have used monitors as a remedy when the companies that are the subject of security breaches do not have adequate data security policies.

-For example, in September 2018, the SEC concluded one such enforcement action in a matter involving Voya Financial Advisors (VFA).
-The conduct at issue invoked the Identity Theft Red Flags Rule (Rule 201 of Regulation S-ID).81 This rule requires investment firms to create and maintain a policy that safeguards customer information from identity theft, and pay attention to 'red flag' warning signs that hackers may be attempting to steal information.82 In 2016, hackers infiltrated VFA and gained access to personal information for 5,600 VFA customers by calling a support hotline and requesting password resets.83 Key to the SEC's allegations was that VFA's security policy was not updated for 10 years, and it was not administered by the company's senior management, as required by the rule.84 In settling the SEC's charges, VFA agreed to pay a $1 million penalty and was required to undertake a list of remedial actions and engaging a monitor.85
+For example, in September 2018, the SEC concluded one such enforcement action in a matter involving Voya Financial Advisors, Inc (VFA).
+The conduct at issue invoked the Identity Theft Red Flags Rule (Regulation S-ID, Rule 201).
+This Rule requires investment firms to create and maintain a policy that safeguards customer information from identity theft and to pay attention to ‘red flag’ warning signs that hackers may be attempting to steal information.
+In 2016, hackers infiltrated VFA and gained access to personal information about 5,600 VFA customers by calling a support hotline and requesting password resets.
+Key to the SEC’s allegations was the fact that VFA’s security policy had not been updated for 10 years and it was not administered by the company’s senior management, as required by Rule 201.

 SEC monitors: common elements

 Examining administrative and civil federal court enforcement orders appointing monitors reveals certain common themes.
 While the scope of a monitor’s appointment will be tailored to the relevant misconduct that the SEC seeks to prevent, the terms of monitorships remain fairly consistent.
 Indeed, almost all monitor appointments will include the following elements: